 The Exceptions for Instructors eTool guides users through the educational exceptions in U.S. copyright law, helping to explain and clarify rights and responsibilities for the performance and display of copyrighted content in traditional, distance and blended educational models.

-- The Creative Commons Attribution Noncommercial Share Alike license allows you to modify and use this tool under specific circumstances.
-For more information, see: http://creativecommons.org/licenses/by-nc-sa/3.0
+- The Creative Commons Attribution Noncommercial Share Alike license allows you to modify and use these tool under specific circumstances: http://creativecommons.org/licenses/by-nc-sa/3.0

 - The Digital Slider Public Domain tool and the Section 108 Spinner each use Adobe Flash.
 It is recommended that institutions only modify the contact information and copyright resources links notes (details on how to make these changes/additions are given in a readme.txt file provided with the tools).

-- The Exceptions for Instructors eTool and the Fair Use Evalua tor use html, css & php.
+- The Exceptions for Instructors eTool and the Fair Use Evaluator use HTML, CSS, and PHP.
 They are fully configurable, though only specific areas of the tools should be modified, in order to ensure they remain faithful to the law.

-- All of the tools need only to be mounted on a server (Windows or Linux).
-They require no other specialized hardware, software or maintenance.
+- All of the tools need only to be mounted on a server; they require no other specialized hardware, software,or maintenance.

-- In order to keep track of how much these tools are used, we’d appreciate it if you did not remove our Google Analytics tag in the headers on any of these tools.
+- In order to keep track of how much these tools are used, we would appreciate it if you maintained our Google Analytics tag in the headers.
 This helps us know how many users we are reaching and how they are finding our tools.

 - Please do not remove any of the disclaimer information or information that qualifies any of the uses or text provided in the tools.